quasar1357/24_IN_P1/Java_SyntaxGuide/04_Classes.md

 - They are **tied to an instance** (object) of that class
 - Within the class, they are **available to all methods**
 - To address an instance variable/constant of the current instance, the **`this.*` keyword** is used, e.g. `this.points = 3` (although `this` is technically optional if there is no ambiguity)
+- NOTE: It is **possible to have instance variables and local variables with the same name**, in which case the local variable will be prioritised; in this case, the instance variable can/must be accessed using `this.*`

 **Visibilities**